crystal-community/cr-config/README.md

 config.database.username
 config.database.password

+# After an instance of the configuration class has been created, you can also use the `.get_config_names` static method
+# on the config class to get a set of all config names
+ServerConfig.get_config_names # => Set{"domain", "ports", ... , "database.hostname", "database.schema", ...}
 ```

 The `option` macro can work with `String`, `Int32`, `Int64`, `Float32`, `Float64`, `Bool`, `UInt32`, `UInt64`, `Array`'s of any